-We must also face up to the unique problems which exist in communities with high concentrations of older people.
-Why not explore the possibility of providing such assistance to these communities-just as we provide special assistance to local school systems in areas of high concentrations of federal employees?
+We must also face up: to the unique problems which exist in communities-

+just as we provide special assistance to local school systems in areas of high concentrations of Federal employees?

 We have just begun to understand fully the nature of these exciting challenges and opportunities.
 But I can promise you that a Johnson-Humphrey administration will meet these challenges and capitalize on these opportunities.